JoeY34kaze/medieval_survival/Action_plan.md

  ####  Feature 15 - Steam integration:
  		It's gonna be hosted on steam.
  ####  Feature 16 - Armor & clothes system:
+ 		Probably going to be like witcher 3-ish.
  ####  Feature 17 - Inventory system:
+ 		Player has a loadout of items that are currently equipped.
+These items do not calculate into the inventory weight.
+		Aside from this, player has a certain amount of inventory slots where he can place items inside.
+Inventory is limited by its weight.
+To compensate for this, player can craft backpacks.

+		Backpack:
+			Player crafted item, one of the most basic and common items in the game.
+Greately increases the weight available for player to carry.
+The heavier the backpack, the slower the player walks.
+Items inside the backpack are bound to backpack, not the player.
+			When player enters combat he can choose to drop a backpack, allowing him to be unburdened and free to fight his agressor on par.
+			Backpack can be placed / dropped on the ground.
+It can then be picked up by any player by interacting with it.
+			Backpack can be placed on a horse.
+A horse can carry around 4 backpacks worth of weight, can be changed incase horses will have different stats.
+			Backpacks can be placed on wagons, wagon can hold a fuckload of weight.
+Used for gathering resources and raiding.
+ ####  Feature 18 - Bounty system:

+ ####  Feature 19 - Insurance system:

+ ####  Feature 20 - Markets (slave, horse, items):

+ ####  Feature 21 - Island hopping ( Sailing ):

+ ####  Feature 22 - Central City:
+ 		Somewhere in the middle of the map is an npc city where combat is forbidden.
+City offers several services that the player can use:
+		1.)
+Slave market
+			Broken slaves can be auctioned off to other players.
+Players place their bid on a slave.
+Each slave is being sold for an amount of time specified by the seller.
+Seller can set an optional buyout price at which a buyer can instantly buy the slave.
+If no buyout price is placed or paid, the slave is sold to the highest bidder once the timer runs out.
+			If no bids are placed the slave will be teleported inside the sellers house, close to the wheel of pain/emblem or something like that.
+The seller is notified that no one wanted to buy his slave.
+		2.)
+Horse market
+			-Horses will probably be able to be bred, as such some horses are more valuable than others.
+Selling works by the same principle as slaves.
+		3.)
+Auction house / item market:
+			- Player can auction some of the items he possesses off by the same system as slaves.
+Player is limited to X amount of items that are currently selling.
+		4.)
+Player item insurance:
+			- Player can pay a large amount of gold in order to insure his equipped item/s.
+(Feature 19) 5.)
+Player bounty registration and claiming.
+ 			- (Feature 18)